rangle/angular-ssr/README.md

 ## State transfer from server to client

 Many applications may wish to transfer some state from the server to the client as part of application bootstrap. `angular-ssr` makes this easy.
-Simply tell your `ApplicationBuilder` object about your state reader class or function, and any state returned from it will be made available in a service called `StateTransfer<T>`.
+Simply tell your `ApplicationBuilder` object about your state reader class or function, and any state returned from it will be made available in `window.bootstrapApplicationState` in the client application.

 On the server, we tell our `ApplicationBuilder` about our state reader class:

 ```typescript
 const builder = applicationBuilderFromModule(AppModule, htmlTemplate);

 builder.stateReader(MyStateReader);

 const application = builder.build();
 ```

-Your `ServerStateReader` class implementation might look like this:
+Your `MyStateReader` class implementation might look like this:

 ```typescript
 import {Injectable} from '@angular/core';